keyastudio

 The ambition was not.

-What if anyone building a product could have a team of five AI specialists — each brilliant at one thing — working alongside them?
+What if anyone shaping a product had a small workshop of resident specialists — each brilliant at one part of the craft — sitting beside them as they work?
 Not a chatbot.
-Not a general-purpose assistant.
-Five focused minds, each trained to think the way the best product teams think about their specific craft.
+Not an everything-tool.
+A few focused minds, each trained to think the way a senior practitioner thinks about their specific part of the work.

 Chapter Two